cmda-bt/be-course-20-21/week-4.md

 A database will permanently store the data for you.
 A database is for persistence, store information apart from the server.
 Text is the easiest thing to store, media such as images, blobs or passwords require additional effort.

 > Remember that in the previous assignment you've set-up a database connection with Atlas.
 Now we are going to connect the server (node.js) to the database.

-→ The best way to get started is to have a look at the [MongoDB Server Example in this repository](/examples/mongodb-server).
-Which outlines:

 ```
 1. Connecting to the URI of your database